Feature: Ready for Anything

 Tornadoes: Seek shelter in a sturdy building or storm shelter.
 If you are caught in the open when a tornado is approaching, dismount your bike and seek shelter in a ditch, storm drain pipe or underpass.
 Keep in mind that if it’s raining hard, ditches and storm drains can fill up with water and underpasses are not always the safest place.

 If in a forest mountain biking, seek a location that is below ground level like a stream or creek, or around boulders.
 Trees and branches will be coming down all around you so you need to cover yourself up and protect yourself from the debris.
 Keep your helmet on because it will provide some protection.

 Every part of me wants to write a few paragraphs about good preparation as the best way to get “pre-un-lost,” but for now you’re lost.
 First and foremost, stop and take a deep breath.
 Don’t panic.
 Wrapping yourself around the axle only leads to bad decisions.
 Go back (mentally) to the last point you remember being un-lost.
 How far back was it?
 Is it short enough to ride or hike back to?
 Nine times out of 10 on the trip back you’ll discover your mistake and get back on track and be surprised you missed that turn.

-The important takeaway here is keep it simple and stay based in solid fact.
-DO NOT start piling on bad decisions and end up on the cover of Bicycle Times as a tragedy story.
+The important takeaway here is to keep it simple and stay based in solid fact.
+DO NOT start piling on bad decisions and end up on the cover of the Bicycle Times as a tragic story.